morningmoni/morningmoni.github.io/words.md

 Don't try so hard, the best things come when you least expect them to

-Love is selfish.
-It's to stay connected with one's self in the presence of another.

-You are static in my mind, existing there till I terminate.

 Tried to let go.
 Almost succeeded

-the problems of ur past r ur biz. ur future is my privilege

-never frown, even when you are sad, cuz u never know who is falling in love with ur smile.

 Some people try to find the right one, while some try to be.